paul-hammant/tbd/content/continuous-integration/index.md

 that project was Smalltalk and the single integration point was a Smalltalk image (a technology more advanced than a "mere" source-control systems that rule today).

-Thus, the intention of CI, as defined, was pretty much exactly the same as Trunk Based Development, that emerged elsewhere.
-Trunk Based Development did not say anything about Continuous Integration daemons directly or indirectly, but there is an overlap today - the safety net around a mere branching model (and a bunch of techniques) is greatly valued.
+Thus, the intention of CI, as defined, was pretty much exactly the same as Trunk-Based Development, that emerged elsewhere.
+Trunk-Based Development did not say anything about Continuous Integration daemons directly or indirectly, but there is an overlap today - the safety net around a mere branching model (and a bunch of techniques) is greatly valued.